Are you the Future Lawyer of the Year?

 Victoria Anichina | University of Oxford | Jurisprudence

 To enter you must:

-- be an undergraduate student in your penultimate or final year at university
+- be an undergraduate student of any degree discipline in your penultimate or final year at university

 - have an interest in commercial law